cvarela0702/ipc-laravel-backend/RefinedPrompts.md

 - The update and the update by slug are equal, the only difference should be the way it gets the original recipe
 - To add the route in the api.php file
 - To add a test case
-- To use sanctum middleware
+- To use sanctum middleware in the api.php file
 - Categories are in validation in the updateBySlug method

 ## delete-by-slug